Buying and Paying

 Faculty, staff, researchers, and students at Princeton University who use or are responsible for purchasing or disposing of University-owned computers.

-All information technology equipment, including high-end mainframes, minicomputers, personal computers (microcomputers used by a single user such as desktops, laptops, tablets, or other communication devices), and mobile communication devices regardless of the dollar value.
+All information technology equipment, including servers, desktop and laptop computers, tablets, and mobile communication devices regardless of the dollar value.
 Computers include the hardware and software components needed for operation.

-- identification and allocation to appropriate fund source (University funds or federally sponsored project funds);
+- identification and allocation to appropriate funding source (University funds or federally sponsored project funds);

 - integration into University’s capital asset management system;

-- advantageous pricing and shipping terms through University supplier contracts (i.e.: Dell, Apple, and SHI);
+- advantageous pricing and shipping terms through University supplier contracts;

 - inclusion and installation of appropriate software packages;